Photo via Flickr User specialoperations

 Most people spend this time having inane conversations or instagramming anything and everything they can find.
 At some brunch spots, you can drink while you wait for a table to open up.
 Drinking occupies that dark space between your ears that insists on generating thoughts like, “Why would I wait so long to eat?” or “I really hope I don’t end up with nightmarish flatulence after I’m done eating.”
 Alcohol keeps existence’s sorry truth from interrupting your good time, which is the second biggest reason why restaurants serve booze at brunch.
-The biggest reason is, of course, monetary gain.
+The biggest reasons is, of course, monetary gain.
 Not only are the drinks pricey, but if you drink enough before you’re even seated, you’re bound to order more food.
 Yes, I will take an extra side of wild boar bacon.
 Also, can I get some ranch with that?
 In a to-go cup?

 Find a way to alleviate this interminable purgatory, or I may never eat eggs benedict again.

 You Basically Can't Order Any Real Alcoholic Drinks